 Using a detailed map of the city, you can walk to the Trevi Fountain from the Forum.
 Every visitor to Rome wants to see this fountain and dispose of some loose change.
 The Trevi Fountain is fed with water from the Acqua Vergine aqueduct and was completed in 1762.
 The area around the Trevi Fountain is always crowded, so be sure to protect your belongings.
 However, it's a fun place to enjoy a gelato and do a little people-watching.

 Leaving the Trevi Fountain, you can wander the back streets towards the Spanish Steps.
 A huge McDonald's restaurant is near the Piazza di Spagna and Spanish Steps.
-When touring anywhere, I see American fast food restaurants as two things--a place to buy a Diet Coke, and a place to use the toilet!
+When touring anywhere, American fast food restaurants offer two things - a place to buy a Diet Coke, and a place to use the toilet!
 Rome is like most European cities, and you will find a fast food restaurant near every tourist attraction.
-I'm sure some are offended by the presence of such blatantly commercial establishments, but they sure come in handy if you are thirsty or looking for a rest room.

 Leaving the Spanish Steps, you can window-shop on the Via Condotti.
-This street is almost heaven for those of us who are fascinated with the fashion industry.
+This street is almost heaven for anyone fascinated with the fashion industry.
 Via Condotti and many of the surrounding streets are lined with the famous (and not so famous) fashion houses.
 Even though those who can afford to can buy these name brands in the U.S., there's something special about seeing the shops in their original home.

 By early evening, you might be looking for a drink or dinner.
 There are many outdoor restaurants near the Pantheon in the Piazza della Rotunda.
 The Pantheon is the best-preserved ancient monument in Rome, having been rebuilt by Hadrian in 125 A.D.
 The masons who constructed the Pantheon used granite as one of the building materials, which helped ensure its longevity.
 It was originally dedicated to all of the gods, but was transformed into a church by Pope Boniface IV in 609 A.D.
 The Pantheon is topped by the widest flattened dome in the world, exceeding that at St.